Azure/azure-functions-durable-extension/samples/correlation-csharp/getting-started.md

 ## Diagnose the Telemetry

 To see the emitted telemetry, go to the Application Insights resource in the Azure Portal.
 You can easily find this by going to the `DurableFunctionsQuickstart-rg` resource group.
-Click `Transaction Search` in the menu.
-Filter it with `Last 30 minutes` and `Event types: Request.` Click on the `Start Orchestration` request.
+Once you have navigated to the Application Insights resource, click `Transaction Search` in the menu.
+Filter it with `Last 30 minutes` and `Event types: Request.` Click on the `Start Orchestration` request or any request that starts with 'Dt'.

 ![Search](images/search.png)